 - Conclusion that the application is likely to be approved by an expert assessment (clearly stated).

 - Proposal of at least two experts in the field.

 - Information for contacting the proposed experts (incl. email addresses).

-The Appointment Committee makes a decision on the application and the applicant's qualifications; if the requirements are fond to be met, the committee selects the experts.
+The Recruitment unit sends instructions via email to the applicant for information of how to upload her/his application in the recruitment system.
+The Faculty Appointment Committee makes a decision on the application and the applicant's qualifications; if the requirements are fond to be met, the committee selects the experts.

 5. Docent Lecture

 The aim of the docent lecture is that the applicant shall demonstrate pedagogical ability and describe her/his research in a large perspective.
 The lecture should be given on a level that is suitable for an audience with a general background in science or technology.
 This lecture shall be officially announced at the department.
-Information about the lecture shall be sent to the Office of Administration for the Faculty Appointment Committee.
+Information about the lecture shall be sent to the Recruitment unit.
 Students may also be invited.

 The head of department shall attend the lecture.
 The department head will decide whether the lecture is approved.

-After the docent lecutre is approved, the head of the department may accept the applicant as Docent.
-A copy of the record of the decision taken shall be sent to the Appointment Committee administration.
+After the docent lecture is approved, the head of the department may accept the applicant as Docent.
+A copy of the record of the decision taken shall be sent to the Recruitment unit.
 A diploma is issued by the department.

 Below please find instructions and checklist for application to oavlönad docent at Chalmers University of Technology.